Bone Grafting at Von Boeckmann, DDS in Missouri City, TX

 Human jaw bones are healthy and strong because of the stimulation it receives from the natural teeth.
 When one or some of the teeth go missing from the mouth bone resorption (re-absorption, where jaw bone starts to shrink when there are no teeth in the mouth) occurs resulting in a reduction in thickness and size of the jaw bone.
 Bone resorption is capable of changing the facial structure of a person.
 The bone grafting process is necessary to prevent bone resorption, to keep the mouth healthy and to make space for dental implants to be placed in the jaw bone.

 The process of restoring the lost jaw bone or protecting the same from bone resorption should be done by a dental professional in the dental practice.
-Our dentists perform bone grafting in Stafford, to safeguard and upgrade oral health of patients based in and around the two cities.
+Our dentists perform bone grafting in Missouri City.
 Our advanced procedures have helped many people regain the lost charm in their smiles.

 Bone Grafting – The Requirement and the Procedure